 The PRF unfortunately had to say farewell to several of its members who have left their respective commodity fields.
 These include Dr A Viljoen, representative of the oil expressing industry, and Dr A Badenhorst, who represented fish research.

 Dr RD Bigalke had chaired the Protein Research Advisory Committee since its inception and later also the Protein Research Trust.
 During these ten fruitful years, the PRF went from strength to strength.
 A special word of thanks to Dr Bigalke for his competent leadership and the contribution he made towards the dynamic management of the PRF.
 We wish him a happy retirement, and to Drs Viljoen and Badenhorst every success in their new careers.

-The different working groups of the PRF remain the backbone of the organisation, providing direction of the required the research and the needs that have to be addressed.
-These working groups are also used to distribute information as widely as possible.
-Dr M Griessel, for example, reports at every meeting of the working groups on the state of protein prices on international markets and provides guidelines as to what the corresponding prices of soya, canola and lupin should be on local markets.
+The different work groups of the PRF remain the backbone of the organisation, providing direction of the required the research and the needs that have to be addressed.
+These work groups are also used to distribute information as widely as possible.
+Dr M Griessel, for example, reports at every meeting of the work groups on the state of protein prices on international markets and provides guidelines as to what the corresponding prices of soya, canola and lupin should be on local markets.
 This special contribution has certainly meant that a far more transparent price policy is followed in the different markets.

 A large number of field days, covering all three crops, were held nationally.
 Several trustees, contractors and co-workers played a role to promote the different crops at these occasions.
-Information emanating from such events, but especially from the working groups, has resulted in pro-active efforts on the part of the PRF in terms of important aspects that require research.
+Information emanating from such events, but especially from the work groups, has resulted in pro-active efforts on the part of the PRF in terms of important aspects that require research.
 Most of the research projects that are currently funded by the PRF originated from these actions.
 A detailed discussion of these projects appears later in the report.